The Basics - Room Draw Information

 5. Do all the students have to be present at Room Draw to choose a room?

-No, but one of the students in a group must have all the signed Room Draw slips to draw for a room.
+No,only one member of your pair/group is allowed into Room Draw.
+The representative of your pair/group must have all the signed Room Draw slips to draw for a room.
 For example: In order to draw for an College View apartment, one student must have 4 signed draw slips to participate in this draw.
 Any one of the four students can be the representative – the best number will be used regardless of which member of the group is the representative.

 6. What if I cannot make it to a draw?

 You need to come to the Residential Life Office and fill out a Room Draw proxy card.
-You then give your signed draw slip and the gold colored proxy card to your proxy and he/she can represent you at Room Draw.
+You then give your signed draw slip and the proxy card to your proxy and he/she can represent you at Room Draw.
 If you are going to be studying abroad in the spring of 2014, be sure to pick a proxy and let Res Life know who your proxy will be!
+If you are abroad in the spring of 2014, your proxy will receive your Room Draw slip in his/her P.O. box after spring break.

 7. How important is my draw number?